techlot/summer-camp-managment-system/README.md

 ![Administartive panel - Dashboard](preview/camper-apply.png)

-**NOTE:** *All data presented in the views above are fake data and used for presentation purposes only.*
+**NOTE:** *All data presented in the views above are hypothetical data and used for presentation purposes only.*

 <p align="right">(<a href="#top">back to top</a>)</p>